MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 When the deployment finishes, Visual Studio launches the browser to display the hosted app, but at this point the app doesn't work correctly on Azure.
 You still need to configure the secure connection between the App Service and the SQL database to retrieve your data.

-## Connect the App Service to Azure SQL
+## Connect the App Service to Azure SQL Database

-The following steps are required to connect the App Service instance to Azure SQL:
+The following steps are required to connect the App Service instance to Azure SQL Database:

 1) Create a managed identity for the App Service.
 The `Microsoft.Data.SqlClient` library included in your app will automatically discover the managed identity, just like it discovered your local Visual Studio user.
 2) Create a SQL database user and associate it with the App Service managed identity.